Spotify and Universal Music Group Announce Landmark Licensing Agreements for Fan-Made Covers and Remixes

 There is an old rule in the music business.
-Whenever somebody starts talking about innovation, follow the money.
+Whenever somebody starts talking about innovation, we must follow the money…

-Last week, Spotify and Universal Music Group announced a new licensing agreement that will allow Spotify Premium subscribers to create AI-generated covers and remixes using songs from participating Universal artists and songwriters.
-The announcement was wrapped in the language we have come to expect from both the tech and music industries: consent, credit, compensation, creativity, fandom and opportunity.
+Last month, Spotify and Universal Music Group announced a new licensing agreement that will allow Spotify Premium subscribers to create AI-generated covers and remixes using songs from participating Universal artists and songwriters.

 The problem is that none of them answer the questions artists, songwriters and managers should be asking.